Easy Instant Pot BBQ Country Style Ribs

 Instructions

-2. Pour in barbecue sauce and water, stirring to combine well.
+• Pour in barbecue sauce, water, garlic powder, and onion powder, stirring to combine well.

 Notes